-Below are frequently asked questions and answers about the Re5 NTS equipment and the treatment of refractory depression.
+Below are frequently asked questions and answers about the Re5 NTS equipment and the treatment of Resistant Major Depression.

 What is Re5 NTS?

 Re5 NTS is an abbreviation of "Re5-Neuro Treatment System".
 The Re5 NTS system consists of a pulse generator and 7 coils which are attached with Velcro tape and can be placed on the patient’s head.
 The coils transmit electromagnetic pulses to the brain that in turn induces enhanced brain activity.

 The Re5 NTS technology is based on T-PEMF.

 T-PEMF is an abbreviation of Transcranial Pulsed Electro Magnetic Fields - the process and technique for inducing electric pulses in the brain.

 How does Re5 NTS work?

 Patients suffering from Resistant Major Depression appear to have low expression of receptors in various cell types in the brain and to secrete fewer activating factors to the brain tissue.
 The consequence is reduced cellular communications between cells which is often termed “lower brain plasticity”.
 The electric pulses from the Re5–NTS coils mimic electric activity already present in brain tissue to help to activate nerve cells to secrete important signaling molecules related to growth and activity.
 Brain stimulation with such electric pulses thus leads to increased brain activity.

 Can patients only be treated with the Re5 NTS equipment at hospitals, clinics and healthcare centers, who offer the Re5 NTS treatment?